Shadow of a Doubt

 When Uncle Charlie slips a ring around his niece’s finger, the gift expresses a closeness that you’d expect between lovers – and she welcomes this closeness.
 The arc of Shadow of a Doubt takes Charlie from her quasi-incestuous attraction to her uncle, a metaphor for a girl’s Elektral stage, all the way to the cusp of maturity.
 At the end she and Detective Graham sit in front of a church, representing her readiness to marry a more appropriate man from outside the family.

 Again symbolizing the idea of marriage, Shadow of a Doubt is filled with pairs.
-There are two Charlies, two detectives, two policemen following Uncle Charlie in Philadelphia, two dinner scenes, two train scenes, two scenes by the church, and two murder attempts.
+There are two Charlies, two detectives, two policemen following Uncle Charlie in Philadelphia, two suspects in the case, two dinner scenes, two train scenes, two scenes by the church, and two murder attempts.
 Each of the two Charlies is introduced lying in bed; the uncle lives a double life; young Charlie has two younger siblings and two friends her age; the house has two floors connected by two stairways; and the local nightspot is called ‘Til Two.

 The name ‘Til Two has a double meaning: literally it’s the establishment’s closing time, but it’s also a meeting place for young couples until they become two, i.e. get married.
 Like Victorian novels, Hitchcock’s movies value marriage as the ideal personal and social arrangement.
 Joseph Cotten’s character, the Merry Widow killer, who seduces widows with the prospect of marriage and kills them for money, represents a total betrayal of marriage, but his niece represents the normal arc of development that replaces the selfish drives of a child with social awareness and prepares individuals for the genuine intimacy of marriage.